mhered/manolobot/Part-6-Docker.md

 $ docker rmi hello-world
 ```

-need `-f`  force modifier needed if ever a container was run from this image:
+need `-f`  force modifier if ever a container was run from this image:

 ```bash
 $ docker image rm hello-world